visit-dav/visit/src/doc/cli_manual/functions.rst

 ::

-  GetDefaultFileOpenOptions(pluginName) -> Dictionary
+  GetDefaultFileOpenOptions(pluginName) -> dictionary

-pluginName : type
+pluginName : string
     The name of a plugin.

-return value : integer
+return type : dictionary
     Returns a dictionary containing the options.